American Pekin Duck

 Conservation Status

-From a conservation perspective, the American Pekin Duck is currently considered of Least Concern with stable, widely distributed populations.
+From a conservation perspective, the American Pekin Duck is categorized by the IUCN as Least Concern with stable, widely distributed populations.
 In Mexico, the American Pekin Duck can be found in all freshwater bodies throughout the country.
 The majority found in the wild are “Easter ducklings” that mature quickly into messy adults and are usually abandoned in local ponds.